jukfiuune/aerocord/README.md

 # Special thanks to:
 - [@n1d3v](https://github.com/n1d3v/) for networking
-- [WindowsFormsAero](https://github.com/LorenzCK/WindowsFormsAero/) for making it easy to make Aero Windows (not dealing with [DwmExtendFrameIntoClientArea and etc.](https://asp-blogs.azurewebsites.net/kennykerr/Windows-Vista-for-Developers-_1320_-Part-3-_1320_-The-Desktop-Window-Manager))
+- [WindowsFormsAero](https://github.com/LorenzCK/WindowsFormsAero/) for making it easy to make Aero Windows (not dealing with [DwmExtendFrameIntoClientArea and etc.](https://asp-blogs.azurewebsites.net/kennykerr/Windows-Vista-for-Developers-_1320_-Part-3-_1320_-The-Desktop-Window-Manager) all by myself)